Connect with others who understand.

 From Your Body to the Right Side of the Heart

 Your pulmonary circuit begins in your right atrium.
-This top-right chamber of your heart takes in the oxygen-poor blood through two major veins — the superior vena cava and the inferior vena cava.
+This upper right part of your heart takes in oxygen-poor blood from two big veins — the superior vena cava and the inferior vena cava.
 The blood travels through your right atrium and passes through the tricuspid valve.
-These tissue flaps open and close to keep blood flowing in the correct direction through your heart.
+These flaps open and close to make sure blood moves the right way through your heart.

 The tricuspid valve controls blood from your right atrium into your right ventricle.
 This lower chamber then pushes blood through the pulmonary valve and into your pulmonary arteries.
 They’re the only arteries in your body that carry oxygen-poor blood.
 They branch off into a left artery and a right artery that carry blood to your left lung and right lung.